Autodesk/pgbelt/docs/remote-config.md

 # Remote Configuration & Resolvers

-When pgbelt runs as a hosted service (rather than interactively on a developer laptop) database credentials and migration settings are not stored in local `config.json` files.
-Instead, a **remote-config JSON** tells pgbelt *how* to fetch that information at runtime, and **resolvers** do the actual fetching.
+Database migrations often involve credentials that live in different secret stores -- for example, the source database's secrets may be in one system while the destination's are in another.
+Rather than hardcoding credentials in `config.json`, a **remote-config JSON** tells pgbelt *how* to fetch that information at runtime via pluggable **resolvers**.

+This works for both interactive use on a laptop and automated runs in containers.

 ## How it works

-1. An orchestrator (e.g. Step Functions) launches a pgbelt command inside a container and writes a remote-config JSON to `remote-configs/{dc}/{db}/config.json`.
+1. A remote-config JSON is written to `remote-configs/{dc}/{db}/config.json` (by a wrapper script, a CI job, or manually).
 2. `resolve_remote_config(db, dc)` reads that file, dynamically imports the resolver class(es) it references, calls `resolve()`, and returns a `DbupgradeConfig` that the rest of pgbelt uses.